takahirohonda/javascript-projects/storybook-typescript-create-react-app/docs/rollup.config.test.js.md

 import pkg from './package.json'

+// This is for testing out all the plugins to handle svg imports

 /**
  * The build currently includes node_modules: https://github.com/rollup/rollup/issues/3684
- * isolateModules can't tell that node_modules is special, and postcss auto includes a module to inject styles
+ * isolateModules can't tell that node_modules is special
  * we include a vendor dir for this included module to ensure it gets included */